Cowboys cry foul on late call; ref calls it 'obvious'

 "If they hadn't have called that, I would have been really upset,'' Ramsey said.
 "That was clear as day, in my opinion.''

-Prescott's fourth-and-20 pass fell harmlessly to the ground two throws later, as Dallas managed only 15 net yards on its final 10 plays of the game.
+Two plays later, Prescott's fourth-and-20 pass fell harmlessly to the ground as Dallas managed only 15 net yards on its final 10 plays of the game.
 The Rams held on to win 20-17.

 "It was a huge chance,'' Prescott said.
 "We had a big two-minute drive at the end of the half.
 We were still able to move and get some progress, but we didn't get it done.
 But it is Game 1.''